PCTO-4Arob/docs/Idea.md

 * [Idea](https://github.com/PCTO-OneTwoCode/about-us/blob/main/Idea.md)

+### Main Idea
-### Our team want to make rehabilitating exercises for people with <mark>multiple sclerosis</mark> more fun by trying to integrate these activities within our games, trying to make them accessible to all through innovative control systems.
+Our team want to make rehabilitating exercises for people with <mark>multiple sclerosis</mark> more fun by trying to integrate these activities within our games, trying to make them accessible to all through innovative control systems.

+#### A complete description of our project can be found in the [src wiki](https://github.com/PCTO-OneTwoCode/src/wiki)